jakejs/jake/README.md

 ### File-tasks

+Create a file task by calling `file`.

 File-tasks create a file from one or more other files.
 With a file-task, Jake checks both that the file exists, and also that it is not older than the files specified by any prerequisite tasks.
 File-tasks are particularly useful for compiling something from a tree of source files.

-Create a file task by calling `file`.

     desc('This builds a minified JS file for production.');
-    file({'foo-minified.js': ['foo-bar.js', 'foo-baz.js']}, function () {
+    file({'foo-minified.js': ['bar', 'foo-bar.js', 'foo-baz.js']}, function () {
       // Code to concat and minify goes here
     });

+### Directory-tasks

+Create a file task by calling `directory`.

+Directory-tasks create a directory for use with for file-tasks.
+Jake checks for the existence of the directory, and only creates it if needed.

+    desc('This creates the bar directory for use with the foo-minified.js file-task.');
+    directory('bar');

 ### Namespaces